 There must have been about seventy traders(?).
 With about half a dozen carrying toy soldiers.
 I must be honest, I did not see that many bargains, and it was quite noticeable that there was an absence of vintage plastic soldiers for sale.
 I spent £7 for two entrance fees, and £14 on lead castings.
 And here they are.
 The cavalryman completes a unit of four.
 The three Guards firing completes a battalion of twelve.
 And finally, four odds that just caught my eye.
 Unfortunately, one of the latter is home-cast lead, and I won't keep it.

-I believe the Guardsmen below are from Crescent Box no.1488, or Castle Guard figures.
+I believe the Guardsmen below are from Crescent Box no.1488, aka Castle Guard figures.
 Have never seen them used by other wargamers, am I the only person that actually set out to collect them?
 Their scale is 55mm.

 The West Point figure on the left is not worth saving, pure lead, badly cast.
 But good to get another railway station figure.